John Fraser Collection

 Notable items include a rare complete set of James Hogg's The Spy (Edinburgh, 1811) and Robert Burns's Poems, chiefly in the Scottish dialect (Edinburgh, 1787), Kelmscott Press ephemera and James I's A Counterblaste to Tobacco (London, 1604).
 An obituary notice describes Fraser as "a Socialist, a Fabian, a zealous member of the Church of Humanity" (the collection includes a ticket for the opening service of the Liverpool Church of Humanity), but notes that "these extreme opinions were always held with moderation and courtesy."

 The collection passed on after Fraser's death to his son John, who with his brother Donald, upheld for many years the best traditions of good printing at Lyceum Press and some of the University's most creditable publications.
 In 1957 (second deposit in 1963) the collection, including additions by the two brothers, was presented to the University by Mr Donald Fraser.
+From 1966, material on Auguste Comte (1798-1857) was acquired to complement the Positivist holdings in the Fraser collection.

 The John Fraser Collection featured in a past Special Collections and Archives exhibition, Smokescreen: the Victorian Vogue for Tobacco.
 For more information see the Smokescreen past exibition page.